PNNL-Comp-Mass-Spec/PPMErrorCharter/Readme.md

 Download ProteoWizard from http://proteowizard.sourceforge.net/

-For more information on the algorithms employed by mzRefinery, see also http://www.ncbi.nlm.nih.gov/pubmed/26243018
+For more information on the algorithms employed by mzRefinery, see http://www.ncbi.nlm.nih.gov/pubmed/26243018

 ## Usage